 What is a Voice User Interface?

 Voice User Interface or VUI is an interface to any kind of application that uses voice.
 This when integrated with artificial intelligence (AI), helps in making any spoken human interaction with computers possible.
 And even small businesses can utilize the potential of Artificial Intelligence.

-1. User Persona and define all the scenarios
+1. User Persona and Define all the Scenarios

-Try to focus on points like what purpose will your app serve for the people using it?
+Try to focus on points like what purpose will your app serve for the people using it.
 Also, why is the voice communication feature needed in the app?
-Once you are clear with your user personas, design your VUI based on your research.
-Now that you will be building a voice-based app, it needs a personality.
-Decide on how you want your app to behave and sound.
+Once you are clear with your user personas, begin working on your voice user interface design based on market research.

 Another important thing is to define all the scenarios and cases.
 You have to be clear with certain scenarios and use cases.
 For example why a person will be using your app and not another app?
 What is something different that you are providing your users?

-2. Know the conversational design
+2. Know the Conversational Design

 Now that you are ready with the research part, next comes writing down conversational commands.
 This step can be a bit tricky because writing for speaking purposes will be way different than writing for reading.

-3. Development process
+3. Development Process